haydenbruceanderson12/haydenbruceanderson12/README.md

 Hi 👋 My name is Hayden Anderson
 ================================

-C# .Net and React Developer
+React Developer
 ---------------------------

-I am an ambitious 20 year old C# .Net and React Developer.
+I am an ambitious 20 year old React Developer with knowledge of C# and .Net programming.
 I am problem-solving orientated and an analytical thinker.
 I am a fast learner with a desire to continue broadening my knowledge base.

 * 🌍  I'm based in Cape Town
 * ✉️  You can contact me at [haydenbruceanderson12@gmail.com](mailto:haydenbruceanderson12@gmail.com)
-* 🧠  I'm learning ASP.Net
+* 🧠  I'm learning C# .Net
 * 🤝  I'm open to collaborating on Any C# .Net or JS/React projects.

 ### Skills